 - Since the gradient points in the direction of maximum growth of the function, and the objective is to minimize the function, the parameters are updated by introducing a small variation in the opposite direction to that of the gradient.
 The rule to be applied is

 where is a real number that determines how much the parameters are modified in each iteration.
-For values of 𝛄 small enough, it is satisfied that .
+For values of 𝛄 small enough, it is satisfied that.
 That is, for each iteration the value of the function will be reduced.

 - Stopping criterion: we can set a maximum number of iterations, or a minimum threshold in the variation of the parameters.
-The idea behind the second method is to stop when gradients close to zero are obtained: in the case where F is a convex function, this indicates that we are close to the absolute minimum.
+The idea behind the second method is to stop when gradients close to zero are obtained.
+In the case where F is a convex function, this indicates that we are close to the absolute minimum.

-- Batch gradient descent.
-In this method, weights are updated after the completion of each epoch, i.e. each time the entire training set has been looped over.
-In this way, the contributions of all training examples on the gradient of the loss function are considered, and the weights are updated in such a way as to minimize the error over the entire dataset.
-This technique yields very good results when the loss functions are convex or relatively smooth, since it converges directly to the (local or absolute) minimum.
-However, it has a major disadvantage, and that is that for relatively large datasets (as is often the case) it is computationally very expensive.
+In this gradient descent method, the weights are updated after completing each epoch.
+That is, each time the entire training set has been run through.
+In this way, the contribution of all training examples to the gradient of the loss function is taken into account.
+In addition, the weights are updated in such a way as to minimize the error across the entire dataset.

 Let us assume for the moment that we use the stochastic gradient descent, and we will see later how it generalizes to the other variants.
 Let (x⃗, y) be the training example in question, and let ŷ be the prediction obtained using the current weight vector ω⃗.
 We know that the cost function J(ŷ, y) depends on the predicted value ŷ, which in turn depends on ω⃗, so to calculate its gradient with respect to the weights, we use the chain rule: